-For example, a European supplier of high-tech equipment faced several major quality challenges, including quality costs above competitor levels, a focus on problem resolution after customer delivery rather than problem prevention in development and production, and low-quality performance of suppliers.
-The management went forward with a transformation aimed to reduce qualityrelated costs (e.g., warranty costs and claims) while increasing capacity.
-The implementation included a reorganization of the quality function as well as the design and launch of four major process improvements; design for reliability, supplier quality oversight, a key manufacturing process change, and in-market product performance monitoring.
+For example, a European supplier of high-tech equipmentfacedseveralmajorqualitychallenges, including quality costs above competitor levels, a focus on problem resolution after customer delivery rather than problem prevention in development and production, and low-quality performance of suppliers.
+The management went forward with a transformation aimed to reduce quality-related costs (e.g., warranty costs and claims) while increasing capacity.
+The implementation included a reorganization of the quality function as well as the design and launch of four major process improvements: design for reliability, supplier quality oversight, a key manufacturing process change, and in-market product performance monitoring.
 The company also conducted benchmarking of quality systems and processes with other industries, and introduced a continuous improvement initiative together with the design and detailed planning of further quality initiatives.
-Key to the success of the company's transformation were the introduction of a proactive quality mindset throughout the company, a system for tracking, conducting performance dialogues around key performance indicators, and disciplined root-cause problem solving.
+Key to the success of the company's transformation were the introduction of a proactive quality mind-set throughout the company, a system for tracking, conducting performance dialogues around key performance indicators, and disciplined root-cause problem solving.

-The transformation effort both reduced costs and increased revenues.
-Through reliability engineering, the company reduced warranty costs by €21 million annually.
+Exhibit 5 | The opportunity to improve the total quality costs for the industry is \$4.75 - \$6b engineering, the company reduced warranty costs by €21 million annually.
 As a result of the supplier and manufacturing improvements, annual capacity increased significantly, allowing revenues to increase by around €30 million annually.
-Finally, the focus on the return flow allowed for a €15 million annual benefit from a higher success rate in warranty claims toward suppliers.
-The combined effect of these changes was a reduction in the cost of quality by 35 percent, which resulted in profitability improvement of approximately 2.5 percent of revenue.
+Finally, the focus on the return flow allowed for a €15 million annual benefit from a higher success rate in warranty claims from suppliers.
+The combined effect of these changes was a reduction in the cost of quality by 35 percent, which resulted in profitability improvement of approximately 2.5 percent of revenues.